BSU-CS-208-Fall-2024-classroom-sec-4002/4-4-project-4-full-stack-lab-EuropaArroyo333/Retrospective.md

 ## Experience

 A bit more challenging than expected, especially towards the end.
+The introduction of pug as a way to simplify html was rather useful, more easy on the eyes.

 ## Known issues or Bugs